Compare cheap electricity prices

 If you think your business is paying over the odds for electricity, it’s time to switch to a better deal – but how can you be sure you’re getting the best business electricity rates out there?

-But before you run quotes with us, there are a few things worth knowing that could help ensure you get the cheapest commercial electricity rates.
+But before you compare business energy quotes, there are a few things worth knowing that could help ensure you get the cheapest commercial electricity rates.

 The rate your business pays for electricity depends upon things like the size of the company, the size of its premises, the number of employees, and what, if any, energy efficiency measures are in place.